A Theory of Ex Post Rationalization: Abstract

 \section{Abstract}

-{Human beings attempt to rationalize their past choices, even those that were mistakes in hindsight.
+{People rationalize their past choices, even those that were mistakes in hindsight.
 We propose a formal theory of this behavior.
-The theory predicts that agents commit the sunk-cost fallacy.
-Its model primitives are identified by choice behavior and it yields tractable comparative statics.}
+The theory predicts that sunk costs affect later choices.
+Its model primitives are identified by choice behavior and it yields tractable comparative statics.
+(JEL: D11, D81, D91)}